ChristophHornung/SignalChop/README.md

 SignalChop is a simple command line sender/receiver for [SignalR](https://github.com/SignalR/SignalR) messages.
 It can be used to call and receive from SignalR endpoints.

 ## Example
-Checkout the SignalChop.
-Example folder for a full send/receive example.
+Checkout the `SignalChop.Example` folder for a full send/receive example.

 ## Installation